-If Staalbankiers has not complied with its legal obligations in relation to the loans to private individuals, including its duty of care, this may result in claims of borrowers against Achmea Bank, which claims could be significant and may involve high costs and require substantial resources on the part of Achmea.
+In earlier proceedings against Staalbankiers and Achmea Bank, initiated by individual clients, courts ruled in favour of Achmea Bank.
+Any breach of duty of care may result in claims of borrowers against Achmea Bank, such as the class-actions claim from Stichting CZFL, which claims could be significant and may involve high costs and require substantial resources on the part of Achmea.
 However, in relation to the Acier Loan Portfolio, Achmea issued a capped guarantee to Achmea Bank to cover potential credit risk and legal claims related to this portfolio.
 Because of this guarantee, the impact of the impairment charges on the income statement is low, but may still occur.
-The total amount of claims submitted is recognised on the balance sheet as a receivable from Achmea However, there is no assurance that this guarantee will cover all risks relating to the Acier Loan Portfolio, nor that Achmea will be able to comply with its obligations under the guarantee (see also the risk factor "Because the Issuer and its subsidiaries are exposed to financial risks such as credit risk, default risk, risks concerning the adequacy of its credit provisions and counterparty risks, it could have a significant effect on the value of the Issuer's assets").
+The total amount of claims submitted is recognised on the balance sheet as a receivable from Achmea.
+However, there is no assurance that this guarantee will cover all risks relating to the Acier Loan Portfolio, nor that Achmea will be able to comply with its obligations under the guarantee (see also the risk factor "Because the Issuer and its subsidiaries are exposed to financial risks such as credit risk, default risk, risks concerning the adequacy of its credit provisions and counterparty risks, it could have a significant effect on the value of the Issuer's assets").